Plasmacytoma: Prognosis

+Complications

+POEMS (polyneuropathy, organomegaly, endocrinopathy, multiple myeloma and skin changes) is a paraneoplastic disorder associated with plasmacytoma.
+Rarely, acquired Von Willebrand syndrome, Cryoglobulinemia (especially if Hepatitis C is present), Amyloidosis and Renal impairment are also reported with plasmacytoma.

+Postoperative follow up

+Lifelong follow-up is required, starting at six-week intervals for the first six months.
+The NCCN recommends yearly imaging for five years using the same technique used for the initial diagnosis.

 Epidemiology

 Plasmacytomas are a rare form of cancer.
 SPB is the most common form of the disease and accounts for 3-5% of all plasma cell malignancies.
 The median age at diagnosis for all plasmacytomas is 55.
 Both SPB and extramedullary plasmacytoma are more prevalent in males; with a 2:1 male to female ratio for SPB and a 3:1 ratio for extramedullary plasmacytoma.

 Terminology

 There can be some ambiguity when using the word.
 "Plasmacytoma" is sometimes equated with "plasma cell dyscrasia" or "solitary myeloma".
 It is often used as part of the phrase "solitary plasmacytoma". or as part of the phrase "extramedullary plasmacytoma".
 In this context, "extramedullary" means outside of the bone marrow.